imsky/done/README.md

 Your task list is saved automatically in your browser, so it's always there when you need it.
 You can also save it to the cloud with any username and password.

+##How to use

+###Adding a task
+Enter the task name, then click the time button to set the task time, and click **add**.

+###Organizing tasks
+You can drag and drop tasks to order them as you like.
+Put the important stuff first, or mix your schedule up, it's your call.

+###Saving and loading tasks
+There is no registration for **done**, so you can save and load tasks to any username/password combination you choose.
+Your tasks are encrypted using AES, so they're always safe.

 ##Details

 ![done in browser](http://donegtd.com/screenshot_iphone.jpg)